 The Red Ribbon campaign was launched in 1985 after Federal Agent Enrique Camarena was killed by drug traffickers.
 The Red Ribbon has become a symbol of the need to reduce the demand of drugs and the commitment to a healthy, drug-free lifestyle.

 Since the inception of the campaign, activities have expanded beyond one week in October to year-round sponsorship of prevention efforts that advance the goal of drug-free communities and individuals.

-“Tustin Unified provides a coordinated program of drug, alcohol and tobacco awareness education throughout the year,” Diaz said.
+“Tustin Unified provides a coordinated program of drug, alcohol and tobacco awareness education throughout the year,” Yessian said.

-Activities include student assemblies, parent meetings, “Every 15 Minutes” program, drug- and alcohol-free Grad Night parties and an intervention program for first-time suspended students (drug and alcohol violations) called “Project Today,” funded entirely by the Assistance League of Tustin.
+Activities include student assemblies, parent meetings, “Every 15 Minutes” program, tobacco cessation workshops, drug- and alcohol-free Grad Night parties and an intervention program for drug and alcohol violations called “Project Today,” funded entirely by the Assistance League of Tustin.

 For more information about Red Ribbon Week, call your local school or the TUSD Communications Office at (714) 730-7339.